v2tamprateep/RLSim/README.md

 To run an agent through a maze, returning the paths taken per episode:
  `python learn.py --algo softqlearning --mazes <maze_file> --output <file_path>`

 To train an agent using animal behavioral data:
  `python tether.py --algo softsarsa --mazes RLSim/config/150 --input <file>  --output <file_path>`

+Examples of maze layout, MDP, and maze config files can be found in their respective folders.